kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 # 5.0
 {% endhighlight %}

-Tensorflow 1.0 uses deferred execution i.e. you define a series of operation first, then execute -- most exceptions are be raised when the function is called, not when it’s defined.
+Tensorflow 1.0, on the other hand, uses deferred execution i.e. you define a series of operation first, then execute -- most exceptions are be raised when the function is called, not when it’s defined.
+In the example below, `a` and `b` are placeholders, and the equation isn't executed instantly to get the value of `p` unlike in immediate execution example above.
 {% highlight python %}
 p = lambda a, b: (a**2 + b**2) ** 0.5
 p(1, 2)